AdobeDocs/commerce-admin.en/help/content-design/widget-event-carousel.md

 1. For a custom width, enter the number of pixels for **[!UICONTROL Block Custom Width]**.

-   The custom width for the example on this page is set to 250 pixels.
+   The custom width for the example on the following page is set to 250 pixels.

    ![Custom width widget options](./assets/widget-options-custom-width.png)<!-- zoom -->